-This post is part of our 2012 series of easy, frugal, green crafts for kids.
-So far, we’ve made fancy paper snowflakes, glitter playdough, and art with lentils, peas and other such dried foods.
+I’m reprinting this in case you need an indoor activity with your kids in the middle of July!
+This post is part of a series of easy, frugal, green crafts for kids.
+Other projects in this series: fancy paper snowflakes, glitter playdough, and art with lentils, peas and other such dried foods.

-I printed this paint recipe online back in January but I cannot for the life of me find the original site (if you know, please let me share in the comments so I can give proper attribution).
+I printed this paint recipe online months ago, but I cannot for the life of me find the original site (if you know, please let me share in the comments so I can give proper attribution).

 It requires only a few very basic ingredients, so a batch costs mere pennies.